-John Cussans is an artist, arts educator and writer who works across the fields of contemporary art, cultural history and experimental writing.
-His work explores the legacies of colonialism in art, cinema and digital culture from critical ethnographic, social and psychological perspectives.
+John Cussans is an artist, arts educator and writer who works across the fields of contemporary art, cultural history and critical theory.
+His work explores the legacies of colonialism in art, cinema and digital culture from ethnographic, science fictional and social psychology perspectives.
 He is a member of SMRU (Social Morphologies Research Unit) a collaboration between artists and anthropologists based at University College London.

 His book Undead Uprising: Haiti, Horror and the Zombie Complex (MIT/Strange Attractor 2017) explores the uses of Haiti as a locus for Euro-American fears about African culture, spirituality and revolutionary excess in the Americas, and their sublimation into popular horror tropes.
 It has been described by LeGrace Benson, President of the Haitian Studies Association, as “a must read for anyone wishing to understand more about the destinies of African-based religions in the Americas”.

 He has a multi-disciplinary arts practice, often working collaboratively on projects inspired by the shared interests of an affinity group.
 He has exhibited work at many international galleries including: Barbara Thumm (Berlin), Broel Museum (Belgium), Cabinet (London), Focal Point Gallery (Southend), Gallery Afa (Santiago), ICA (London), IMT (London), Künstbunker (Nuremburg), Lobe Gallery (Berlin), Peloton Gallery (Sydney), Sketch (London), South London Gallery and the V&A (London).
 His writing has been published in Dau Bulletin, Frozen Tears I, II and III, The Happy Hypocrite, Strange Attractor Journal and Transmission Annual.